-UK based producers that put EEE onto the market of other member states can appoint an AR based in that state rather than registering as a producer there.
+UK based producers that put EEE onto the market of other member states can appoint an authorised representative based in that state rather than registering as a producer there.

 Enforcement and compliance

-If you don’t register as a small producer or join a PCS you are committing an offence and may face enforcement action.
+If you do not register as a small producer or join a PCS you are committing an offence and may face enforcement action.